stevemerckel/power-change-alert/README.md

 Starting the service will dump several lines of initialization information.
 If you get any failures during startup, check the log files written to the location specified in the _Logging_ section above.
 After the service has been running for a while, you will periodically see some "uptime minutes" messages being written to the log file.

-## Unit and Integration Tests
+## Tests

 The _PowerChangeAlerter.Tests_ project contains all of the unit and integration tests.
 When you load the solution, look for a Solution Folder called _Test Projects_.

 Certain catagories have been made for future filtering/exclusions of tests.
 See the `CategoryNames.cs` file for those values.

-## Development Suggestions
+## Notes

-Use _DebugView_ to listen for additional `Debug` level messages that are scattered through the application.
+Use [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview) app to listen for additional `Debug` level messages that are scattered through the application.
 If you have Visual Studio running at the same time, then look at its _Output_ window for the debug messages -- they are not redirected back to the debug stream when caught there.

+If you get service startup failures and do not see a log file (or new log lines), check Windows Event Viewer for errors.

+If the installer raises an error about insufficient privileges or permissions, then try one of the following:

+* Copy the file locally, and ensure the file is not blocked ([more info](https://www.thewindowsclub.com/fix-windows-blocked-access-file))
+* Ensure that the "Services" window is not open (i.e. from Run dialog --> `services.msc`)

-## Future Ideas
+## Future

 In no particular order...

 * Improved parameterization of Serilog options with `Serilog.Settings.Configuration` and `Serilog.Sinks.Map`;
-* Dependency injection with configuration file for IoC bindings;
 * Expose REST API from for querying state, returning metrics, etc.;
-* Create base class for declaring/discovering new background worker functionality;
+* Create base class for declaring/discovering new functionality, detect and inject with IoC library;
-* Lightweight telemetry: CPU + RAM utilization;
+* Capture instrumentation metrics;
-* Track internet uptime, send outtage notice after service is restored;
+* Track internet uptime, send outtage notice after service is restored.
-* Look at Arduino, with a battery, and modify as needed to get a POC working on that platform.